APogue/APogue.github.io/_drafts/protest_activities/2024-11-30-Protest-activities-USAC-is-a-problem.md

 - All of the above indicates their behavior is *exclusive*, USAC is *excluding* members of the campus community

+- Resolutions become more extreme

 	- Their more recent [resolution](https://dailybruin.com/2024/05/07/usac-passes-resolution-calling-for-ucla-chancellor-gene-blocks-resignation) possibly targets Israeli and Jewish culture rather than Israel's policies

 		- [It](https://docs.google.com/document/d/19g5EXnKlBeZt3oCtgEqLHCfjg4fN7Gi4EqtPz_nlESs/mobilebasic) is questionably far reaching, and calls for the abolishment of the UCLA Nazarian Center

 - Given Verdugo has been [*reelected*](https://dailybruin.com/2024/05/17/bruins-elect-1st-international-student-as-usac-president-in-2024-elections) to office, USAC corruption is likely to continue (abuse of power)